vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ## Running pre-trained models in the cloud

-Deep learning models perform best when run on accelrated hardware, such as GPUs.
+Deep learning models perform best when run on accelerated hardware, such as GPUs.
 However, not every lab has the resources or desire to purchase and manage their own GPU-enabled workstations.
 To help make it as easy as possible to run our deep learning models, we have created a number of different options for using our cloud-based servers to analyze data.
 This makes it easy for anyone to submit their images to be analyzed, without needing to worry about installing any complicated software or purchase any expensive hardware.

-To faciliate this, we created the [Kiosk](https://github.com/vanvalenlab/kiosk-console).
+To facilitate this, we created the [Kiosk](https://github.com/vanvalenlab/kiosk-console).
 DeepCell Kiosk provides an efficient and scalable way to analyze large volumes of data using cloud computing.
 By automatically adjusting resources based on usage, the Kiosk is able to quickly deliver results for large numbers of images when demand increases, while reducing costs by downscaling when demand decreases.

 ### Generating predictions with DeepCell.org